-- Accumulative daily costs until a child turns eighteen is £123,365.
+- Accumulative daily costs until a child turns eighteen are £123,365.

 That being said…

-- Parents don’t realistically expect their kids to leave the nest until they are 22-years old when they should be financially independent.
+- Parents don’t really expect their kids to leave the nest until they are 22-years old when they should be financially independent.

 - The actual accumulative daily costs accrued for the daily upbringing per child is actually £184,392, so the average parent is massively undervaluing the total costs by £61,000 per child.
 (That’s a deposit on their first home).

 - Translated into a weekly cost, it equates to £197.

-- £4.82 is the average cost for insurance to ensure your child’s upbringing costs are covered for.
+- £4.82 is the average cost for insurance to ensure your child’s upbringing costs are covered.

 What types of insurance are parents using?

 The statistics revealed that the most popular choice by a comfortable margin is that of family life insurance.
 53% of parents surveyed have this in place.

 Second is critical illness cover with 28%, followed by 19% of families having income protection with the lowest of 13% of families carrying family income benefit protection.

 There’s a huge underestimate placed on both the cost of raising a child and the amount of time you spend on associated chores around the home.

 Should the worst happen and either parent not be around to play their part in the home, the associated costs to hire in help is estimated to be £248 to do the childcare work a Mum does, and for a Dad £169 per week.